syncfusion-content/ej2-grid-docs/ej2-javascript/grid/editing/dialog-editing.md

 ## Use wizard like dialog editing

+Wizard-like dialog editing is a powerful feature in the Grid component that enables the creation of intuitive step-by-step forms.
+This feature provides a structured approach to form completion or data entry by breaking down the process into manageable steps.This feature is particularly useful when you have complex forms that need to be broken down into smaller sections to guide you through the data entry process.

-Wizard helps you to create intuitive step-by-step forms to fill.
-You can achieve the wizard-like editing by using the dialog template feature.
-It supports your own editing template by defining the [`editSettings.mode`](../../api/grid/editSettings/#mode) as `Dialog` and [`editSetting.template`](../../api/grid/editSettings/#template) as SCRIPT element ID or HTML string which holds the template.
+To achieve wizard-like dialog editing in the grid component, you can use the dialog template feature.
+This feature allows you to define your own custom editing template using the [`editSettings.mode`](../../api/grid/editSettings/#mode) property set to  **Dialog** and the [editSettingsTemplate](../../api/grid/editSettings/#template) property to specify the template variable that defines the editors for each step of the wizard.

-The following example demonstrates the wizard-like editing in the grid with obtrusive validation.
+The following example demonstrate the wizard like editing in the grid with the unobtrusive validation.

 {% if page.publishingplatform == "typescript" %}